 The p-value that the groups don’t have equal mean LDLs is 0.0186, so the p-value that the groups do have equal mean LDLs is 0.9814.
 Based on all of the data and analysis we’ve conducted thus far, I can conclude that there is a significant association between serum LDL and 5-year all cause mortality.
+You need to specify if the difference is lower or higher for one group versus the other(-0.5) .
+Secondly, stating that the p –value is 0.9814 for groups do have equal mean is not valid.
+I’m not sure what you were trying to show with this(-1).
+Final Score: 1.5/3

-Question 2
+Question 2 SCORE: 11.5/20

-Both of the models are not saturated because we have more data points (119 for died within 5 years and 606 for survived at least 5 years) than estimated parameters in our polynomial equation E(ldl|deadin5) = 127.2-8.5*deadin5
+Both of the models are not saturated because we have more data points (119 for died within 5 years and 606 for survived at least 5 years) This is not the definition of a saturated model.
+Both models are saturated because they are binary so we have 2 groups and only 2 parameters. (-1) than estimated parameters in our polynomial equation E(ldl|deadin5) = 127.2-8.5*deadin5 Providing an explicit model is not part of the answer key but otherwise I would suggest presenting the second model as well.
+None the less you need to specify what model A is and what model B is(-0.5).
+Final Score: 0.5/2

 Using the model based off of those who died in 5 years (deadin5), the group who survived at least 5 years have an LDL value of 127.2 mg/dl.
 This is the exact same answer we got when we ran a t-test in question 1.
+Final Score: 2/2

 Using the model based off of those who died in 5 years (deadin5), the group who survived at least 5 years have a 95% CI of 124.5 mg/dl on the low end and 129.8 mg/dl on the high end.
 These are the exact estimates derived from the t-test in question 1.
+Not sure how you got the same answer but there should be a slight difference which is explained by the fact that one uses the pooled standard error and the other does not.(-1) Final Score: 1/2

 Using the model based off of those who died in 5 years (deadin5), the group that died within 5 years have an LDL value of 118.7 mg/dl.
 This is the exact same answer we got when we ran a t-test in question 1.
+How did you get this answer from the model.
+Need to explain it is obtained by setting deadin5 ==1(-0.5) Final Score: 1.5/2

-Using the model based off of those who died in 5 years (deadin5), the group that died within 5 years have a 95% CI of 109.4 mg/dl on the low end and 124.5 mg/dl on the high end.
+Using the model based off of those who died in 5 years (deadin5), the group that died within 5 years have a 95% CI of 109.4 mg/dl on the low end and 124.5 mg/dl The point estimates are incorrect.
+Please explain how you obtained these estimates from Model A.(-0.5) on the high end.
 These estimates, however, seem to be a little different from the values I derived in question 1.
-There seems to be an absolute difference of 2.7 mg/dl on the low end and 0.8 mg/dl on the high end.
+There seems to be an absolute difference of 2.7 mg/dl on the low end and 0.8 mg/dl on the high end.Please explain the source of this difference (-0.5) Final Score: 1/2